trikoder/oauth2-bundle/README.md

         resource: '@TrikoderOAuth2Bundle/Resources/config/routes.xml'
     ```

-You can verify that everything is working by issuing a `GET` request to the `/token` endpoint.
+You can verify that everything is working by issuing a `POST` request to the `/token` endpoint.

 **❮ NOTE ❯** It is recommended to control the access to the authorization endpoint
 so that only logged in users can approve authorization requests.